reactorcore/hull-segment/assets/readme.md

 ### Track

-Every `track` in Segment will create a new Event on Hull with `source:'segment'`.
+Every `track` in Segment will create a new Event on Hull with `"source":"segment"`.

 ### Screen

-Every `screen` in Segment will create a new Event on Hull with `source:'segment'` and `event:screen`.
+Every `screen` in Segment will create a new Event on Hull with `"source":"segment"` and `"event":"screen"`.

 ### Page

-Every `page` in Segment will create a new Event on Hull with `source:'segment'` and `event:page`.
+Every `page` in Segment will create a new Event on Hull with `"source":"segment"` and `"event":"page"`.

 ### Group